Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 * I wanted to fill the missing values for `GarageYrBlt` with the same values as `YearBuilt` due the two almost always sharing the same date or the Garage Built date being just one or two years after.
 However, I ran into an error that I wasn't able to move past, the method I used to `fillna` the empty values in my pipeline was at some point causing a ValueError when put though the hyperparameter optimization search.
 I wasn't able to fix this as so opted to use the MeanMedianImputer instead.
 This would lead to some odd data, like houses having garages built before the house, but ultimately wouldn't cause much of an impact to the model.

 * Lastly, I wanted to use the OutlierTrimmer instead of the Windsorizer on `SalePrice, GrLivArea and TotalArea`.
 To do so however would require me to make a number of changes to the order of the pipeline.
 Currently the train and test sets are split and then have the cleaning and engineering steps applied to them in the pipeline.
-The problem with this, is that by splitting the sets and then trimming them of outliers, the sets always end up with imbalanced ammounts of data and cause the pipeline to get stuck.
+The problem with this, is that by splitting the sets and then trimming them of outliers, the sets always end up with imbalanced amounts of data and cause the pipeline to get stuck.

+---

 ## Dashboard Design

 ### Page 1: Quick project summary
 * Quick project summary
 	* Project Terms & Jargon